a13ks3y/cockhero/README.md

 * Add menu items and settings to the header. @todo: list menu items here.
 * Add eye tracking software (purpose: to detect which quoter of the screen user is looking at in particular time).
-* Allow to increase size of the hovered (or taped if it's mobile) video, and do the same for eyes (should be in the settings).
+* Allow increasing size of the hovered (or taped if it's mobile) video, and do the same for eyes (should be in the settings).
 * Add share buttons (at least copy url to clipboard).
 * Add "panic button" and key combination (all videos are hiding when clicked)